 Ok.
 Let’s get down to it.

-Despite 2020 trying very very hard to defeat us — from our factory shutting down for many months, to all of us learning to work together from home — we’ve never stopped work on Playdate.
+Despite 2020 trying very very hard to defeat us — from travel difficulty, to production delays, to all of us learning to work together from home — we’ve never stopped work on Playdate.
+Even our factory has more than risen to overcome the challenges that 2020 brought.
 And, at last, we’re seeing a light at the end of the bright yellow tunnel.

 What have we checked off our list this year?